ouuan/CPTH/docs/SAM.md

 `template <typename T> explicit SAM(const T &str)`: The type `T` should be a container of `charType` (for example, `string` is valid if `charType` is `char`, `vector<int>` is valid if `charType` is `int`).
 Construct a SAM with the container as the string.

-`std::size_t append(const charType &x)`: Add a character at the back of the SAM, return the number of the node corresponding to the current string.
+`size_t append(const charType &x)`: Add a character at the back of the SAM, return the number of the node corresponding to the current string.

 `template <typename T> void append(const T &str)`: The type `T` should be a container of `charType`.
 Add a string at the back of the SAM.